owhite/MESC_BOT/bot_instructions.md

   - Do **not** speculate or infer mappings based only on naming patterns.
   - If no matching variable is found in the code, explicitly state that the mapping could not be established.

+## Startup Directive
+- After loading all entry points in the order specified by manifest.yml, begin full knowledge index of all files in `important_code_paths` automatically.
+- This process should occur without requiring user confirmation.

 ### Mapping Step (Code Ingestion Process)

 This step should be done while building an internal cross-reference between terminal variable names (from `terminal_variables.yml`) and their actual C variables in the code: